Got a Tax Refund? Here’s How You Could Put It Toward Your Retirement

-Before we get into how you could put your tax refund toward your retirement, check to make sure you don’t need the money to cover any immediate purchases or expenses.
+Before we get into how you could put your tax refund toward your retirement, check to make sure you don’t need the money to cover any near-term purchases or expenses.

 By taking a moment to look at your overall financial picture, it could help you decide how much of the refund to set aside for retirement.
-And if you’re able to put some or all of your refund toward your nest egg, here are two options to consider.
+And if you’re able to put some or all of your refund toward your savings, here are two options to consider.

 Keep in mind: IRA contribution rules and limits are always subject to change.
 It’s a good idea to check in with the IRS each year for the most up-to-date information.